 Pupils are taught about the dangers of smoking, alcohol and drugs misuse as part of the School's PSHE programme.
 See the School's PSHE Policy, No Smoking Policy, Alcohol Policy and Drugs and Substances Policy.

-Sex and Relationships Education (SRE) is also an important component of the School's PSHE programme.
-See the School's PSHE Policy and SRE Policy.
+Relationships and sex education (RSE) is also an important component of the School's PSHE programme.
+See the School's PSHE Policy and RSE Policy.